Cynoglossum australe var. drummondii

 Seed collection and propagation

 Collect seeds between December and February.
 Collect maturing fruits, those turning brown and contain a hard seed inside, by running your hands along the fruiting spike or break off the whole spike.
 Wear gloves as fruits can be prickly.
 Place the seeds/spikes in a tray and leave to dry for two weeks.
 No further cleaning is required if only seed collected.
 If seed spikes collected, use hand to strip off the mature seeds.
 Store the seeds with a desiccant such as dried silica beads or dry rice, in an air tight container in a cool and dry place.
-From two collections, the seed viability was high, at 100%.
+Seed viability is usually high.
 Seeds are non-dormant, viable seed should germinate readily.

 11,000 (44.72 g)